Jeeva-21BSR017/Jeeva-21BSR017/README.md

 # 💫 About Me:

 🔭 I’m currently pursuing my Master of Computer Applications (M.C.A.). <br>
-🤝 I’m passionate about MERN Stack development and always open to learning and collaborating on exciting projects. <br>
+🤝 I’m passionate about MERN Stack development and always open to learning and collaborating. <br>
 🌱 Right now, I’m focused on full-stack web development and strengthening my skills in Java. <br>
 ⚡ Fun fact: I may love Java, but when it comes to drinks… tea wins every time. <br>